-AT&T's Q2 2012 results include 5.1 million smartphones sold, 3.7 million iPhone activationsAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's Q2 2012 results include 5.1 million smartphones sold, 3.7 million iPhone activationsAlex Wagner - Editorial Director of News and Content

 Your early morning financial results wake up today is provided by AT&T, which just announced its results for the second quarter of 2012.
 The carrier reports that it earned $31.6 billion in consolidated revenues for the quarter, a stat that's up 0.3 percent from the year-earlier quarter.
 Meanwhile, operating income finished at $6.8 billion and net income attributable to AT&T totaled $3.9 billion, an increase from the $3.6 billion reported by AT&T in the year-earlier quarter.
 Wireless-specific numbers include $16.4 billion in service revenues and and $6.4 billion in data revenues.

 AT&T says that it added 1.3 million total subscribers in the second quarter, bringing it to a total of 105.2 million subscribers.
 That includes 320,000 postpaid adds, 92,000 prepaid additions and 382,000 connected device adds.
 Total churn finished at 1.18 percent.